jbeck6/christmas-ghost/README.md

-This repo will be for my Flask Heroku website
+This repo will be for my Flask Heroku website.
+Plan is for this to takeover for my current site.